RuBAN-GT/webpack-frontend-skeleton/README.md

 ## Initialization

-It's webpack configuration, for future usage you shuold install node.js, webpack, bower and run:
+It's webpack configuration, for future usage you should install node.js, webpack, bower and run:

-> npm install && bower install
+> npm install

 ## Usage